aL3891/RioSharp/README.md

     Install-Package RioSharp -Pre

 ## Features
-Tcp and udp support
+* Tcp and udp support (as well as other socket types)
-Listening for incomming connections
+* Listening for incomming connections
-Make outgoing connections
+* Make outgoing connections
-Implementation of standard .net streams for rio sockets Low level api for directly using rio memory segments
+* Implementation of standard .net streams for rio sockets
+* Low level api for directly using rio memory segments

 The main objective with this project for me was perf, as opposed to security or safety of use.
 This project i also something i work on in my spare time.